Pithikos/rest-framework-roles/README.md

 Bypassing the framework
 -----------------------
-If you want to bypass the framework in a specific view class just explicitly set the `permission_classes`
+If you want to bypass the framework in a specific view class just explicitly set the `permission_classes` since we add our own `RolePermission` normally.

 ```python
 class MyViewSet():
     permission_classes = [AllowAny]
 ```

-The framework normally sets `RolePermission` as first permission class, but if *permission_classes* is already there, the injection won't happen.

-You can still patch specific views
+Even if you bypass the framework that way, you can still protect individual views

 ```python
 class MyViewSet():